Hirabai/habai.dev/README.md

 - And this [The Book of Shaders](https://thebookofshaders.com/) by  Patricio Gonzalez Vivo and Jen Lowe

 ## Acknowledgements for this learning process
 - The Kubercraft community from the Google Skool platform has been one of the life-savers of my self-taught journey.
 I've visited many communities while teachning myself computer science, and this is the only one that helped me really understand how to structure my approach to self-learning.
-Kudos to Mischa for creating this community.